AramZS/devblog/src/posts/projects/context-pages/day-13.md

 It looks like my oEmbed tool doesn't work with Twitter, but I can make a custom fetch to that process.
 It will get me back an object with an `html` property.
 I can then use `reduce` to pull all those oembeds together into a single string.
 Each comes with a script tag, so I'll just remove that.
 The final version that gets stitched together can have the tag added to the end.

 `git commit -am "Combine blockquotes, remove scripts and set up twitter thread oembeds."`

+Oh wait, I need to fix the finalized meta date object not filling properly!